Lavushi Manda National Park: Reptiles and amphibians

 A checklist was complied in 2015 of potential species which the park might hold.

 There are Nile crocodiles which occur in the Lukulu river.
 A sand snake identified at the time as Psammophis sibilans was collected in this region in 1932 ("Nsanga River" west of Lavushi), before it had even become a game reserve, although recent studies of this species would likely classify it as either Ps. orientalis, Ps. mossambicus or the recently described Ps. zambiensis.
-Similarly, Gerrhosaurus nigrolineatus was identified in the "Lavushi Hills" some time before 1934, but a more recent taxonomy would possibly classify this record as G. intermedius, although it is essentially unclear.
+Similarly, Gerrhosaurus nigrolineatus was identified in the "Lavushi Hills" some time before 1934, but a more recent taxonomy would possibly classify this record as Gerrhosaurus intermedius, although it is essentially unclear.

-A herping excursion in December 2015 found the skink Mochlus sundevalli (at Fibishi Camp) and the chameleon Chamaeleo dilepis in the park.
+A herping excursion in December 2015 found the skink Mochlus sundevallii (at Fibishi Camp) and the chameleon Chamaeleo dilepis in the park.
 Possibly unique new forms of the skinks Trachylepis varia (on the mountain range) and T. striata were found in the park.
 Frogs found were Ptychadena grandisonae and Tomopterna tuberculosa.

 Fish

 Biodiversity in catches downstream from Mumba Tuta Falls is higher than further upstream, suggesting that these falls are a barrier for fish migration.

 The top sportfish caught in the rivers here is a large, green fish locally known as mpifu (or ntifu?), this is a type of yellowfish only found regionally.
-In 2011 this was first identified as a species similar to Labeobarbus trachypterus, it may be L. stappersi.
+In 2011 this was first identified as a species similar to Labeobarbus trachypterus, it may be Labeobarbus stappersi.
 It is found in forested, rocky areas in the fast-flowing main channel and rapids of the Lukulu river.
-Other sportfish are breams such as a large nembwe-like Serranochromis (locally known as nsuku?) and redbreast kurper (Tilapia rendalli), which are found in the same river habitat as the above yellowfish, and thinface largemouth (Serranochromis angusticeps) which is found in woodland streams.
-Other breams found in these streams are S. thumbergi, vlei kurper or banded bream (Tilapia sparrmanii), and three spot bream (Oreochromis andersonii).
+Other sportfish are breams such as a large nembwe-like Serranochromis (locally known as nsuku?) and redbreast kurper (Coptodon rendalli), which are found in the same river habitat as the above yellowfish, and thinface largemouth (Serranochromis angusticeps) which is found in woodland streams.
+Other breams found in these streams are Serranochromis thumbergi, vlei kurper or banded bream (Tilapia sparrmanii), and three spot bream (Oreochromis andersonii).

 The barb Enteromius paludinosus and Micralestes sardina were caught in the park in the Lukulu River, in the last case in fast-flowing waters with a rocky bottom and forested sides.
-African carp (Labeo cylindricus), dwarf bream (Pseudocrenilabrus philander), a 4-5cm Varicorhinus and the barbs Enteromius brevidorsalis and E. bifrenatus are found on rocky riffles and runs in the main river channel.
-A barb similar to E. paludinosus, the threespot barb (Barbus trimaculatus), and a 5cm Cyphomyrus were found in woodland streams in a habitat with rocky rapids and pools with trees and logs.
-Brycinus peringueyi was found in both woodland streams as well as the main river, but not in rocky riffles and runs.
+African carp (Labeo cylindricus), dwarf bream (Pseudocrenilabrus philander), a 4–5 cm Varicorhinus and the barbs Enteromius brevidorsalis and E. bifrenatus are found on rocky riffles and runs in the main river channel.
+A barb similar to E. paludinosus, the threespot barb (Barbus trimaculatus), and a 5 cm Cyphomyrus were found in woodland streams in a habitat with rocky rapids and pools with trees and logs.
+Brachyalestes peringueyi was found in both woodland streams as well as the main river, but not in rocky riffles and runs.
 The barb Enteromius eutaenia (known locally as jimbo?) and the catfish Clarias stappersii were found at all sites.